Orelab/gps-tracker/README.md

 npm install
 cp config.json.sample config.json
 # update your config.json now
+# create the database with the provided SQL file
 node index.js
 ```
 Note that you'll have to tune your GPS tracker too.
 In mine, I had to send by SMS the following message